universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

 We hope to expand these services out as demand and the Research Teams skills develop.

-NOTE: We are not sure how well the system will handle multiple people using the same account for remote-desktop applications...
-Have patience and flag an Instructor if you run into weirdness!

 ## Remote Desktop

 This service will replace the extremely old and deprecated Exceed OnDemand client and server.
-This was primarily used for Graphical rendoring and we expect the XFCE Remote Desktop App to be used in a similar way.
+This was primarily used for Graphical rendering and we expect the XFCE Remote Desktop App to be used in a similar way.

-We do not invisage Artemis being used as a permenant Desktop for users, as we do not have the capacity or the storage to provide that kind of service... yet :D
+We do not envisage Artemis being used as a permanent "Desktop" for users, as we do not have the capacity or the storage to provide that kind of service... yet :D

 This service is expected to be used with 3D rendering software used in Chemistry, FSLeyes in Neuro etc. Interactive, 3D GUI.

+Its the "Clicky Button" or "Pretty IDE space" for users to use.

 If theres is a "Desktop Application" software you'd like as basic - you would request it via the usual Service Request - ITS HELP portal.